A Dublin pub offers customers a supervised crèche facility.

 Publican Mark Grainger says they will be taking a very responsible approach to make sure the service is a success.
 Reporter John Murray also speaks to parents and children about the new service, which receives the thumbs up.

-An RTÉ News report by John Murray broadcast on 3 March 1996.
+An RTÉ News report broadcast on 3 March 1996.
+The reporter is John Murray.